 The Merseyside Pension Fund is a funded defined-benefit scheme, with the assets held in separate funds administered by Wirral Local Authority.
-The total contribution made for the year ended 31 July 2020 was £540k, of which employer's contributions totalled £427k and employees' contributions totalled £113k.
+The total contribution made for the year ended 31 July 2021 was £553k, of which employer's contributions totalled £434k and employees' contributions totalled £119k.
 The agreed contribution rates for future years are 18.1% plus lump sum contribution to historic deficit recovery for the college, and 5.5% to 12.5% for employees, depending on salary according to a national scale.
+Under the funding policy the college made a three year prepayment of £169k to fund a deficit in the retirement benefit plan.

-The following information is based upon a full actuarial valuation of the fund at 31 March 2016 updated to 31 July 2020 by a qualified independent actuary.
+The following information is based upon a full actuarial valuation of the fund at 31 March 2019 updated to 31 July 2021 by a qualified independent actuary.

-At 31 July 2020 At 31 July 2019 Rate of increase in salaries 3.80% 3.70% Rate of increase for pensions in payment/inflation 2.40% 2.30% Discount rate for scheme liabilities 1.60% 2.20%
+At 31 July 2021 At 31 July 2020 Rate of increase in salaries 4.10% 3.80% Rate of increase for pensions in payment/inflation 2.70% 2.40% Discount rate for scheme liabilities 1.60% 1.60%